syedtaqi95/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 102).
+The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 102).

-For training, I used a batch size of 64 and 10 epochs.
+For training, I used a batch size of 64 and trained for 10 epochs.

 #### 4. Appropriate training data